gazebosim/gazebo-classic/Migration.md

 ### Modifications

-1. ***ConnectionManager::Init*** `ABI change`
+1. **ConnectionManager::Init** `ABI change`

-    **Compiliance:** No changes to downstream code required.
+    *Compiliance:* No changes to downstream code required.

-    A third parameter has been added that specifies the number of timeout iterations.
+    *Note:* A third parameter has been added that specifies the number of timeout iterations.
 This parameter has a default value of 30.

-1. ***transport::init*** `ABI change`
+1. **transport::init** `ABI change`

-    **Compiliance:** No changes to downstream code required.
+    *Compiliance:* No changes to downstream code required.

-    A third parameter has been added that specifies the number of timeout iterations.
+    *Note:* A third parameter has been added that specifies the number of timeout iterations.
 This parameter has a default value of 30.

 ### Additions